 These unaudited condensed financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB"), and in accordance with IAS 34 - Interim Financial Reporting.
 The unaudited condensed financial statements do not include all of the information required for annual financial statements and should be read in conjunction with the Company's audited financial statements for the year ended December 31, 2017.
-These unaudited condensed financial statements have been prepared following the same accounting policies as the Company's audited financial statements for the year ended December 31, 2017, except for the changes in accounting policies disclosed in note 3.
+These unaudited condensed financial statements for the year ended December 31, 2017.
+These unaudited financial statements for the year ended December 31, 2017.
+These unaudited financial statements for the year ended December 31, 2017.
+These unaudited financial statements for the year ended December 31, 2017.
+These unaudited financial statements for the year ended December 31, 2017.
+These unaudited financial statements for the year ended December 31, 2017.
+These unaudited financial statements for the year ended December 31, 2017.
+These unaudited financial statements for the year ended December 31, 2017.
+These unaudited financial statements for the year ended December 31, 2017, except for the changes in accounting policies disclosed in note 3.
 Certain prior period balances have been reclassified to be consistent with the current period's presentation.

-On May 14, 2018, the unaudited condensed financial statements were approved by the Board of Directors and signed by the chair of the Audit Committee and the President and Chief Executive Officer of the Company.
+On November 13, 2018, the unaudited condensed financial statements were approved by the Board of Directors and signed by the chair of the Audit Committee and the President and Chief Executive Officer of the Company.